This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Atrazine, the most heavily used agricultural weed killer in the United States.
 Researchers have found an apparent overlap between areas where the weed killer is used and the prevalence of obesity.
 The findings suggest that atrazine, which contaminates some corn products, might contribute to the development of insulin resistance and obesity.

 - Perfluorooctanoic acid (PFOA), which is used to make non-stick cookware and is an unintended byproduct of substances that repel grease on food wrappings and stains on clothing and carpeting.
 Several studies show that PFOA exposure results in reduced birth weight followed by weight gain after puberty.

 - Polybrominated diethyl ethers (PBDEs), are fire-retardants that are found in all hard plastic, foam and stuffed toys, and a third of soft rubber toys.
 Children’s mattresses and pajamas are also often treated with PDBEs!

 What Can You Do?

 Hormone-disrupting BPA in soda cans, toxic flame retardants in our mattresses, harmful phthalates in our shampoo—thanks to lax federal regulation, Americans are exposed to thousands of hazardous chemicals every day.
-I heard today that a new chemical is developed every 2.6 seconds and the Environmental Protection Agency is approving two a day!

 Our regulatory system works according to a “innocent until proven guilty” logic, where new chemicals are immediately available and safe, until the day we realize they aren’t.
 This may be a good policy for people, but it’s a very bad idea for public health.